Lynn Norenberg Barry: Academic success

-Aside from being the top player in program history, Lynn Barry was also recognized for her academic success.
+Aside from being the top player in program history, Barry was also recognized for her academic success.
 She was inducted into the Verizon Academic All-America Hall of Fame in 2001 after having graduated with a 3.97 GPA, with a major in Kinesiology.
 Her grades earned her two Academic All-American honors while at the College as well as an induction into the prestigious Phi Beta Kappa Honor Society.
 Barry graduated 7th in her class of 869.
 She also received the prestigious James Frederick Carr Cup, presented to one graduating senior, for excellence in character, leadership, scholarship and service.

 Multi-sport star

-Lynn Barry also lettered in track and field and was the Virginia discus champion in 1977.
+Barry also lettered in track and field and was the Virginia discus champion in 1977.

 Other accomplishments during, or because of, Barry's athletic achievements include: